amarr07/Youtube_post_extractor/README.md

 ## ⚠️ Important Notes

-- **API Key Security**: Never commit your API key to version control
+- **API Key Security**:
+  - Never commit your `.env` file or API keys to version control
+  - The `.gitignore` file is configured to exclude sensitive files
+  - For Streamlit Cloud, use the secrets management feature
 - **Quota Management**: Be mindful of API quota limits when extracting large amounts of data
 - **Rate Limiting**: The API may rate limit requests if too many are made too quickly
 - **Data Privacy**: Respect YouTube's Terms of Service and data privacy guidelines
+- **Local vs Cloud**: The app automatically detects whether it's running locally or on Streamlit Cloud

 ## 🐛 Troubleshooting